mnechy/ASU_CyberSecurity_ELK_Project/README.md

     - The main advantage of Ansible is that it allows the IT administrators to automate daily tasks, allowing them to focus on other important tasks.

 The playbook implements the following tasks:
-- _In 3-6 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Install docker.io
 - Install python3-pip3
 - Install docker module